shaikhtousif1/demo_clevertap/README.md

 - **IAM Roles**
   - Scoped access for EKS, CI/CD, RDS
 - **S3**
-  - Created as reusable modules or external resources
+  - Created as reusable modules or external resources[Not created in terraform]

 ---